scholarslab/scholarslab.github.io/collections/_people/alexander-christie.md

 roles:
 - Graduate Fellow, 2021-2022
 ---
-Alexander Christie is a 2021-2022 Graduate Fellow in Digital Humanities.
+Alexander Christie was a 2021-2022 Graduate Fellow in Digital Humanities.